Irritable bowel syndrome (IBS) is more common than you might think. This gut condition is estimated to affect 7% of New Zealanders.

 CBD oil is safe and generally well-tolerated amongst many people.
 However, some side effects may be experienced.
 These include dizziness, fatigue, and changes in appetite or bowel movements.

 Your risk of developing side effects can be lessened by continually choosing high-quality products from reputable companies.
 These products are quality-tested, so they are more likely to retain the product’s effectiveness without any nasty side effects.

-CBD oil can help ease IBS symptoms due to its wide-ranging therapeutic benefits.
+Can CBD oil help IBS?
+CBD oil for IBS can help ease many symptoms due to its wide-ranging therapeutic benefits.
 These include CBD’s ability to improve gut motility while decreasing anxiety and pain levels in the abdominal area.